jpignata/somanymachines/content/tx/continuous-blog-publishing-with-aws-amplify-console.md

 and I had a free SSL certificate from [AWS Certificate Manager][13], and rewrite rules in place.
 Since I host my domain in [Amazon Route 53][12], the Amplify Console was even able to automatically create the CNAME and ALIAS records to wire the site up to production.
-Now everytime I pushed to my master branch, my blog would be immediately deployed without any additional steps.
+Now everytime I push to my master branch, my blog would be immediately deployed without any additional steps.

 Without intending to, I had unwittingly crossed an item off my TODO list.
 That's